InVisionApp/generator-studio-app/README.md

 # 🚀 Getting Started Tutorial

-The [Getting Started Tutorial](https://github.com/InVisionApp/developer-portal/tree/master/studio/generator/introduction.md) is a step-by-step guide to introduce you to the Studio App Generator.
-If you have not developed apps for Studio before, this tutorial is a great place to get started.
+A step-by-step guide to introduce you to the Studio App Generator is in the works.
+If you have not developed apps for Studio before, this tutorial will be a great place to get started.

 # 📌 Requirements